 the bar exam and become licensed to practice in the United States.

-At DePaul, you will study alongside traditional JD students, taking the same first-year foundational courses and progressing to specialized coursework in your second year.
-You may focus
+At DePaul, you will study alongside traditional JD students, taking the same first-year foundational courses and completing your remaining credits.

 DePaul’s 2015 entering class includes foreign-trained lawyers from

 more than a dozen countries including: Australia, Cameroon, China,

 Colombia, Czech Republic, Egypt, France, Iran, Iraq, Mexico, Russia,